 What is the difference between a Roth and SEP IRA?

-The biggest difference between a SEP and Roth IRA is the SEP has much higher contribution limits.
-A SEP allows you to deposit 25% of your income, up to $57,000 a year in 2020.
+The biggest difference between a SEP (Simplified Employee Pension) and Roth IRA is that the SEP has much higher contribution limits.
+A SEP IRA allows you to deposit 25% of your income, up to $58,000 a year, in 2021.

 SEPs are taxed as regular income during retirement, unlike Roths.
 However, you can make pretax contributions to a SEP.
-Essentially, SEPs allow taxes owed to be deferred until retirement.
+Essentially, a SEP allows the taxes you owe on it to be deferred until retirement.
 With a Roth, you pay taxes on the income upfront.